 Professor Bruce Grundy received his PhD in Finance from the University of Chicago.
-Before moving to the University of Melbourne, he was a faculty member in the Graduate School of Business at Stanford University and the Wharton School of the University of Pennsylvania.
+Before moving to ANU, he was the Chair in Finance at the University of Melbourne.
+Prior to this he was a faculty member in the Graduate School of Business at Stanford University and the Wharton School of the University of Pennsylvania.
 Bruce has been a visiting faculty member at the University of Chicago, Goethe University Frankfurt, Singapore Management University, and London Business School.

 He is a past Managing Editor of the International Review of Finance and a past Associate Editor of the Journal of Finance, Review of Financial Studies, Journal of Financial Research, Journal of Financial and Quantitative Analysis and Accounting and Finance.
 He has published on momentum trading strategies, option pricing, dividend policy, convertible bond pricing and design, hedge funds, rational expectations models, and charitable fundraising.

 His current research interests include the valuation of real options, the disclosure of risk by corporations, the link between the maturities of government and corporate debt, and the effect of cybersecurity on the valuation and variability of stock.
 Professor Grundy has won teaching and research awards including a Geewax-Terker Prize, Batterymarch Fellowship, Hauck Award, and FIRN Best Policy Paper Prize.